Copa Pachuca

-The Copa Pachuca, sometimes referred to as La Cuna de Futbol is a short tournament in preparation for the Primera División de México.
-La Copa Pachuca is always held in C.F.
-Pachuca's stadium, which has been the Estadio Hidalgo.
+The Copa Pachuca, sometimes referred to as La Cuna del Fútbol, was a short preparation tournament for the Liga MX.
+The tournament was always held in Pachuca's stadium, which has been the Estadio Hidalgo.

 History

-Copa Pachuca has had XIX issues, and has become the most important tournament in the Mexican Football Preseason.
-The first edition of this tournament was played in August 1994, and since then this competition has served to reinforce its guests club's preseason.
-Notably, in the first edition of Copa Pachuca it managed to involve 3 so-called "big teams" of the Primera División de México Club America, Cruz Azul, and Pumas; thus beginning the history and tradition of the most important Mexican preseason tournament.
+Copa Pachuca had XIX issues, and became the most important tournament in the Mexican football pre-season.
+The first edition of the tournament was played in August 1994, and since then the competition served to reinforce its guests club's pre-season.
+Notably, in the first edition of Copa Pachuca, it managed to involve the 3 so-called "big teams" of México, Club America, Cruz Azul, and Pumas UNAM; thus beginning the history and tradition of the most important Mexican pre-season tournament.

 Format

-Copa Pachuca is actually a very quick preparation tournament where each participating team only gets to play two games.
-The tournament starts in the semi-final round at the start with only one legged games.
+Copa Pachuca was a quick preparation tournament where each participating team only got to play two games.
+The tournament started in the semi-final round with only one legged games.
 The two teams that win their first game move onto the final.
-The two teams that lose their first game play a game against each other for third place.
-All games are treated like playoff games.
-In case of a tie, the two teams will move onto penalties.
+The two teams that lost their first game, played a game against each other for third place.
+All games were treated like playoff games.
+In case of a tie, the two teams would move onto penalties.